 When you get to work, you fight the urge to check the garbage can beneath your desk because the only way it would be there is by teleportation or if you were in on it the whole time.

 You clear the schedule for the weekend.
 You plan in your head how you will sift through each bag of garbage, plus the recycling bin, wearing purple kitchen gloves and a turtleneck over your nose to stifle the stench.
-You make a mental note to do this somewhere private so the neighbors don’t send someone by with a giant butterfly net.
+You make a mental note to do this somewhere private so the neighbors don’t send someone by with a big butterfly net.

-You scribble notes in your steno pad: check the lego bin; strip the victim’s sheets and wash them, killing two birds with one stone; look over by the fireplace, which is where you saw a cat batting something around the other day and you assumed it was a bug but now you are not at all sure.
+You scribble notes in your steno pad: check the lego bin; strip the victim’s sheets and wash them, killing two birds with one stone; look over by the fireplace, which is where you saw a cat batting something around the other day and assumed it was a bug but now you are not at all sure.

 You are a very good detective and you will find it.
 A retainer doesn’t just vanish into thin air.
 Well, maybe that one time in 1988 when you put your own retainer on a plate for safekeeping while eating a sandwich on the back deck and then, for reasons unknown to anyone, shook the plate over the bushes and stones below.
 As one does.

 You never got over that, obviously, but it helped make you the great detective you are today.
 You’ve told this cautionary tale to your daughter many times, assuming only those who don’t know history are doomed to repeat it.
-You do not recall your parents looking for it as obsessively as you did then and now, those maddeningly translucent white whales.
+You do not recall your parents looking for your retainer as obsessively as you did then and now, those maddeningly translucent white whales.